-0-18 years guidance: Access to medical records by children, young people and their parents
+0-18 years guidance: Accessing medical records by children/young people/parents

 53. Young people with capacity have the legal right to access their own health records and can allow or prevent access by others, including their parents.* In Scotland, anyone aged 12 or over is legally presumed to have such capacity.
 A child might of course achieve capacity earlier or later.
 In any event you should usually let children access their own health records.
 But they should not be given access to information that would cause them serious harm or any information about another person without the other person’s consent.